 Passwords are keys that unlock access to our digital records and business documents.
 They also keep them safe from competitors, hackers, and identity thieves.
 LastPass is a highly recommended software tool that makes it practical to use unique, secure passwords for every website.

-We named it the Best Free Password Manager in our best Mac password manager roundup.
-PC Magazine named it their Editor’s Choice over multiple years.
+We named it the best free option in our best Mac password manager roundup.
 Without paying a cent, LastPass generates strong, unique passwords, securely stores them, and syncs them to all your devices.
 It will let you safely share them with others and warn you about weak or duplicated passwords.
 Finally, they have the best free plan in the business.

 Their Premium plan ($36/year, $48/year for families) offers even more features, including enhanced security and sharing options, LastPass for applications, and 1 GB of encrypted file storage.
 Learn more in our full LastPass review.